scoooot/yotagrabber/README.md

 Additionally, added higher level search program searchForVehicles.py that can notify the user via any combination of sound, email, text whenever changes in the inventory data occur for a specified match criteria.
 This allows a user to be alerted whenever what they are looking for has changed and then look at the attached log file to view the changes.
-That program uses a config YAML file that can specify how often to search, sound file options, texting options, email options, how changes are reported, log file options, etc.
+That program uses a config YAML file that can specify how often to search, the match filter criteria filename, sound file options, texting options, email options, how changes are reported, log file options, etc.
+See SearchVehicles-Example_config.yaml for all the configuration items that can be set

 searchForVehicles.py runs the vehicles.py update_vehicles() method to collect an inventory of all vehicles in the US for a desired model and then runs a specified match criteria against that looking for specific vehicles.
 Whenever any inventory changes occur for